Le Mamea Ropati: 2021 constitutional crisis

 During the 2021 Samoan constitutional crisis, Le Mamea was approached by the winning FAST Party to swear-in Members of Parliament following the Head of State's decision to boycott the planned sitting of Parliament on 24 May 2021.
 A Supreme Court ruling upheld the Head of State's earlier proclamation convening Parliament however, the Head of State and former Prime Minister refused to uphold the court's decision.
 Le Mamea declined FAST Party's request and refused to swear-in the elected MPs.
 He has subsequently played no further part during the events that followed.

-He has remained the sole member of the Council of Deputies since 2018.
+From 2018 to 2024 he was the sole member of the Council of Deputies.
+He was not reappointed in December 2024, and left office in January 2025.